mannstein bending over copy

 There are some in the hobby, both collectors and dealers alike, who have little faith in 800 silver markings on GFM shoulderboard devices and believe them to be modern reproductions (and I can verify that many are indeed repros!).
 Like many other aspects of this hobby, sometimes conclusions are drawn based solely on the examples people have owned or seen.
 As we can see from the document depicted above, at least the initial batons delivered by Godet for that first mass promotion were indeed silver, which according to German law would require a silver content marking.

 So, why are some marked 800 and some not?
 We can only speculate, but I suspect that the initial batons ordered by the Reichschancellery from Godet for the mass promotion were indeed real silver, and if so would require a silver content marking.
+I suspect they may have also been the only batons created in silver and marked.
 Additional batons acquired later were instead likely stamped silver metal or cupal with a silver wash.
 Much like how some of the higher awards (Knights Cross and diamonds awards) had an award copy and a lesser quality wear copy.
 Again, this is speculation based on observation and the survival of the Godet invoice.
 As with most militaria from this age, we are left making assumptions based on what little information we have to work with.
 When encountered, 800 marked batons should still be approached with caution.

 manstein coat board